Chinese Philosophy As World Philosophy:

 Nearly a century ago the distinguished American psychologist and philosopher William James spoke of "pragmatism" as "a new name for some old ways of thinking."
 Yet recently another great American contextualistic philosopher Lewis E. Hahn, in his key-note speech at the 1993 International Conference on the East-West Cultural Interflow, Ma-cau, further points out that William James may not fully realize that it parallels some Taoist and Confucian ways of thinking in the 6th century B.C.!
 Conversely, we may safely assume that "Creativism," developed from I-Ching or The Book of Creativity as the fountainhead of both Confucianism and Taoism, can be well regarded as "an old name for some new ways of thinking" in our modern world today.
 As a proto-metaphysics of experience, The Book of Creativity abounds in perennial interest, universal appeal, as well as global significance now and for ages to come.
 The entire Chinese philosophical heritage is, in key note or motif, a grand tradition of creative humanism or, simply, creativism that has evolved steadily and gradually from time imme-morial.
 It has been profoundly inspired by the religious commitment to the symbolism of the "Great Center" as the celestial archetype, and firmly grounded in the metaphysical principle of "creativity" as the categoreal Begriff or comprehsion; it branches into various streams of thought such as Primordial Confucianism.
 Taoism, and Mohism; by confluence and con-crescence with congenial strains of thought in Mahayana Buddhism, it culminates in various distinct but related types of Neo-Confucianism (realistic, idealistic, and naturalistic, etc.) from the 10th century onwards, tending to move towards the phase of creative synthesis with world philosophies on a greater scale.
 In this connection comparative philosophers may have much to learn from their Indian spiritual comrades: As our Senior Editor Professor R. Puligandla points out in Fundamentals of Indian Philosophy, the Indian experience in recent times can be summed up as consisting of a series of responses to the challenge of the Western civilization: They cover four phases in total: from (1) stubborn rejection to (2) blind worship, to (3) critical selection and, finally, to (4) creative synthesis.
 Such a four-phased progression well serves to make any people better aware of where they are in the historical process of cultural cross-fertilization and intellectual integration.

 As students in comparative philosophy, we have in the past tried some spade works in exploring the affinity of visions and insights in a global perspective: such as the Chinese views and Whitehead in metaphysics, and Max Scheler in philosophical anthropology, and Stephen C. Pepper in aesthetics, and Charles Hartshorne in process theology, and Karl Jaspers in the doctrine of elucidation of Existenz, as well as the Buddhist views [Vijñana-Pada] and Hurssel in phenomenology.
 Findings of comparative studies convince us of the perennial interest, universal appeal, and modern global significance as embodied in the Chinese philosophical heritage.
-To substantiate such a claim, the following eight-fold characterization is provided as a frame of reference.
+To substantiate such a claim, the following nine-fold characterization is provided as a frame of reference.